nathantannar4/NTComponents/README.md

 2. Copy the NTComponents.framework product to your project

 ## Release History
 * 0.0.6
+    * More views, bug fixes and optimizations
+* 0.0.6
     * Added calendar view integration from JTAppleCalendar and an all new NTDrawerController
 * 0.0.5